 As of the report date, GDT had commenced operations in the expanded facility and all major equipment and assembly moves were complete.
 Under the CEA, GDT's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$10.9 million in payroll during 2014.
-GDT reported \$10.7 million in payroll in 2014.
-GDT met the 2014 performance requirements by coupling \$10.7 million in new payroll with previously earned payroll credits.
+The company's most recent obligation included \$11.6 million in payroll for the 12-month period ending December 31, 2016.
+GDT generated \$9.7 million in payroll during this period.
+GDT met the 2016 performance requirement by coupling \$9.7 million in new payroll with previously earned payroll credits.
 GDT earned these payroll credits by exceeding performance requirements in previous years.
-The next obligation includes \$11.3 million in payroll during 2015.
+The next obligation includes \$11.9 million in payroll for the 12-month period ending December 31, 2017.